 What Treatment Options Are There?

 For a milder infection, you might get prescribed something like a medicated polish.
 That usually has the ingredient ciclopirox.
-You actually apply this polish yourself everyday for from six to as many as nine months, or until the infection is totally gone, which can take up to a year.
+You actually apply this polish yourself every day for from six to as many as nine months, or until the infection is gone entirely, which can take up to a year.

 What Side Effects Do Treatments Have?

-A number of treatment medications have known side effects.
-However, certain medications only contain a single or pair of key natural ingredients.
-Having said all this, there's one product available that's widely assumed to not have side effects.
+Many treatment medications have known side effects.
+However, certain medications only contain a single or pair of the key natural ingredients.
+Having said all this, there's one product available that's widely assumed not to have side effects.